Benzanado4/Greengrocer_farm_hypermedia/README.md

 # greengrocer_farm_project
-webapp of a greengrocer farm for the Hypermedia application course (java,css,xml)
+basic webapp of a greengrocer farm for the Hypermedia Application course at Politecnico of Milan